jwmerrill/jwmerrill.github.io/_posts/2016-12-12-sunset-geometry.md

 Through years of experience solving physics and computer graphics problems, I have slowly learned to be skeptical of angles.
 In many problems where your input data is given in terms of coordinates or lengths, it is possible to solve the problem completely without ever introducing angles, and in these cases, introducing angles adds algebraic complications and computational inefficiencies.
 In 3D, introducing angles also invites [gimbal lock](https://en.wikipedia.org/wiki/Gimbal_lock#Gimbal_lock_in_applied_mathematics).

 This is not to say that angles are never useful; quite the contrary{%marginnote 'ga-angles' """Lest I give the wrong impression, geometric algebra is perfectly capable of handling angles, and in fact smoothly extends the way that complex numbers handle angles to more dimensions.
-It's just that it also allows you to avoid angles where they aren't fundamental.<br /><br />For example, geometric algebra's version of the Euler formula is<br /><br /><span class=\"mathquill-embedded-latex\">\\exp(I\\theta) = \\cos(\\theta) + \\sin(\\theta)I</span><br /><br />where <span class=\"mathquill-embedded-latex\">I</span> is any bivector, and in more than two dimensions, this formula is valid for each separate plane."""%}.
+It's just that it also allows you to avoid angles where they aren't fundamental.<br /><br />For example, geometric algebra's version of the Euler formula is<br /><br /><span class=\"mathquill-embedded-latex\">\\exp(I\\theta) = \\cos(\\theta) + \\sin(\\theta)I</span><br /><br />where <span class=\"mathquill-embedded-latex\">I</span> is any unit bivector, and in more than two dimensions, this formula is valid for each separate plane."""%}.
 They are exactly what you need for problems explicitly involving arc lengths on a circle (so especially problems involving rolling discs, cylinders, or spheres), or rotation at a uniform rate, or for interpolating continuously between known discrete rotations.
 They're also handy for making small angle approximations.
 However, for most problems involving areas, projections, reflections, and other simple relationships between vectors (in other words, most problems of *trigonometry*), angles are a distraction from more direct solutions.

 To say it another way, Wildberger (author of Rational Trigonometry) emphasizes that you don't need to think about arc lengths on a circle to understand triangles, and on this point I agree with him completely.
 Of course, you do need to think about arc lengths on a circle to understand problems involving... arc lengths on a circle.
 For these problems, we should of course know and use angles.